 Before we start Python programming, we need to have an interpreter to interpret and run our programs.
-There are certain online interpreters like http://ide.geeksforgeeks.org/, http://ideone.com/ or http://codepad.org/ that can be used to start Python without installing an interpreter.
+There are certain online interpreters like https://ide.geeksforgeeks.org/, http://ideone.com/ or http://codepad.org/ that can be used to run Python programs without installing an interpreter.

-Line 1: [# Script Begins] In Python comments begin with #.
-So this statement is for readability of code and ignored by Python interpretor.
+Line 1: [# Script Begins] In Python, comments begin with a #.
+This statement is ignored by the interpreter and serves as documentation for our code.

-Line 2: [print(“GeeksQuiz”)] In a Python script to print something on the console print() function is used – it simply prints out a line ( and also includes a newline unlike in C).
-One difference between Python 2 and Python 3 is the print statement.
-In Python 2, the “print” statement is not a function, and therefore can be invoked without a parenthesis.
-However, in Python 3, it is a function, and must be invoked with parentheses.
+Line 2: [print(“GeeksQuiz”)] To print something on the console, print() function is used.
+This function also adds a newline after our message is printed(unlike in C).
+Note that in Python 2, “print” is not a function but a keyword and therefore can be used without parentheses.
+However, in Python 3, it is a function and must be invoked with parentheses.

-Line 3: [# Script Ends] This is just another comment like Line 1.
+Line 3: [# Script Ends] This is just another comment like in Line 1.